aconley/mbb_emcee/README.md

 This package is primarily developed in python 3, but should be compatable with python 2.7.

+###Input file specification
+There are two possible input file specifications.
+The first treats all the instrument responses as delta functions, the second integrates them properly.
+The latter is slower, and requires that you know the appropriate instrument information.

+When using the simple delta function approach, the input file specification are lines of the form: wavelength flux_density flux_density_uncertainty, where the wavelength is specified in microns, and the flux_density and it's uncertainty in mJy.
+Note that the flux density uncertainties in this file are ignored if the user provides a covariance matrix.

+In the second the format is similar, except that the wavlength is replaced with the name of the passband (e.g., SPIRE_250um).
+The information specifying how the name is used is provided in a filter wheel file.
+The user can specify their own such file (in a somewhat complicated format -- you will need to read the documentation of the response class), but a default version is also included that should cover most of the standard passbands.

+However, this doesn't really work for interferometric observations, where the passbands can usually be tuned in all sorts of complicated ways.
+One way to handle these is to build your own filter wheel file, but as an alternative a short specification can be provided as the filter name of the form box_cent_width, where cent and width are the central frequency and width of a boxcar representation of the filter in GHz.
+So, for example, box_342_8 is a 8 GHz wide boxcar filter centered at 342 GHz.
+Delta function passbands are also allowed using delta_cent, where, again, cent is the central frequency.
+Finally, ALMA passbands are allowed using alma_cent where, again, cent is the central frequency in GHz.
+Only bands 3, 6, and 7 are currently supported, and the assumption is that the standard IF ranges are used.
+For bands 3 and 7 this means 3.75 GHz coverage, a 8 GHz gap, then 3.75 GHz coverage, with the center of the 8 GHz gap at the central frequency.
+For band 6, the central gap is 12 GHz.
+More complex tunings can't be specified with the short specifications.

+The currently supported passbands in the default set are MIPS_24um, MIPS_70um, MIPS_160um, PACS_70um, PACS_100um, PACS_160um, SPIRE_250um,
+SPIRE_350um, SPIRE_500um, SABOCA_350um, LABOCA_870um, SCUBA2_450um,
+SCUBA2_850um, Bolocam_1.1mm, MAMBO2_1.1mm, and GISMO_2mm.

 ###Examining your results
 You should almost always look at both your actual fit and at histograms of the parameters to make sure there are not long tails of